0x676e67/wreq-util/src/bin/README.md

 - Make HTTP requests while emulating various browser profiles
 - Configure proxy settings with authentication
 - Manage cookies for your requests
+- Send request bodies for POST, PUT, and other methods
 - Get responses in a structured JSON format

 ## Builds and Artifacts